WheteThunger/WorkcartCardReaders/README.md

 {
-  "Error.NoPermission": "You don't have permission to do that.", "Error.CardNotAccepted": "Error: That card is not accepted here.", "Warning.SwipeRequired": "You have <color=#f30>{0}</color> seconds to swipe a workcart pass.", "Success.AuthorizedToWorkcart": "You are <color=#3f3>authorized</color> to ride this workcart.", "Success.AuthorizedToAllWorkcarts": "You are <color=#3f3>authorized</color> to ride all workcarts.",
+  "Error.NoPermission": "You don't have permission to do that.", "Error.CardNotAccepted": "Error: That card is not accepted here.", "Error.GlobalAuthorizationDisabled": "Error: Static card readers are not allowed while global authorizaton is disabled.", "Error.NoSurface": "Error: No surface.", "Error.NoCardReaderFound": "Error: No card reader found.", "Error.NotMapCardReader": "Error: Not a map card reader.", "Warning.SwipeRequired": "You have <color=#f30>{0}</color> seconds to swipe a workcart pass.", "Success.AuthorizedToWorkcart": "You are <color=#3f3>authorized</color> to ride this workcart.", "Success.AuthorizedToAllWorkcarts": "You are <color=#3f3>authorized</color> to ride all workcarts.",